intel/llvm/sycl/doc/KernelProgramCache.md

 `BuildResult` structure also contains synchronization objects: mutex and condition variable.
-We employ them to signal waiting threads that the build process for this kernl/program is finished (either successfuly or with a failure).
+We employ them to signal waiting threads that the build process for this kernel/program is finished (either successfully or with a failure).

 <a name="remove-pointer">1</a>: The use of `std::remove_pointer` was omitted for
 the sake of simplicity here.
+<a name="exception-data">2</a> Advisory locks work only when a process
+explicitly acquires and releases locks, and are ignored if a process is not aware of locks.

-<a name="exception-data">2</a>: Actually, we store contents of the exception:
+<a name="exception-data">3</a>: Actually, we store contents of the exception:
 its message and error code.

+### Cache cleanup mechanism
+TBD